 Task #4 is OPTIONAL.

-Operational Definitions for and Glossary
+Operational Definitions for Privacy Principles and Glossary

-Note: This section is for information and reference only.
+Note: This section 9 is for information and reference only.
 It is not part of the normative text of the document

-As explained in the introduction, every specialized is likely to create and use a -specific vocabulary of concepts and terms that should be used and understood in the specific context of that .
+As explained in the introduction, every specialized Domain is likely to create and use a Domain-specific vocabulary of concepts and terms that should be used and understood in the specific context of that Domain.
 PMRM is no different and this section contains such terms.

-In addition, a number of “operational definitions” are intended to be used in the PMRM to support development of the “Detailed Privacy Use Case Analysis” described in Section 4.
-Their use is completely optional, but may be helpful in organizing privacy policies and controls where there are inconsistencies in definitions across policy boundaries or where existing definitions do not adequately express the operational characteristics associated with
+In addition, a number of “operational definitions” are intended to be used in the PMRM to support development of the “Detailed Privacy Domain(s) or Use Case Analysis” described in Section 4.
+Their use is completely optional, but may be helpful in organizing privacy policies and controls where there are inconsistencies in definitions across policy boundaries or where existing definitions do not adequately express the operational characteristics associated with the Privacy Principles below.

+These Operational Privacy Principles are intended support the Principles in the Oasis PbD-SE..

-Operational
+Operational Privacy Principles

-The following 14 are composite definitions derived from a review of a number of relevant international legislative instruments.
-These operational can serve as a sample set, as needed.
-Note however that there is no single and globally accepted set of and the PMRM does not require use of these composite definitions.
+The following 14 Privacy Principles are composite definitions derived from a review of a number of relevant international legislative instruments.
+These operational Privacy Principles can serve as a sample set, as needed.
+Note however that there is no single and globally accepted set of Privacy Principles and the PMRM does not require use of these composite definitions.

 Accountability

-Functionality enabling by the business process and technical systems
+Functionality enabling the ability to demonstrate compliance with privacy policies to the various Domain Owners, Stakeholders, regulators and data subjects by the privacy program, business processes and technical systems

 Notice

-Functionality providing Information, in the context of a specified use, regarding policies and practices exercised within a Domain including: definition of the Personal Information collected; its use (purpose specification); its disclosure to parties within or external to the ; practices associated with the maintenance and protection of the information; options available to the data subject regarding the processor’s privacy practices; retention and deletion; changes made to policies or practices; and other information provided to the data subject at designated times and under designated circumstances.
+Functionality providing Information, in the context of a specified use, regarding policies and practices exercised within a Domain including: definition of the Personal Information collected; its use (purpose specification); its disclosure to parties within or external to the Domain; practices associated with the maintenance and protection of the information; options available to the data subject regarding the processor’s privacy practices; retention and deletion; changes made to policies or practices; and other information provided to the data subject at designated times and under designated circumstances.
+Such information is provided in an open and transparent manner

-Consent
+Consent and Choice

-Functionality, including support for Sensitive Information, Informed Consent, Change of Use Consent, and Consequences of Consent Denial, enabling data subjects to agree to the collection and/or specific uses of some or all of their Personal Information either through an affirmative process (opt-in) or implied (not choosing to opt-out when this option is provided).
+Functionality, including support for Sensitive Information, Informed Consent, Choices and Options Change of Use Consent, and Consequences of Consent Denial, enabling data subjects to agree to the collection and/or specific uses of some or all of their Personal Information either through an affirmative process (opt-in) or implied (not choosing to opt-out when this option is provided).

 Collection Limitation and Information Minimization

-Functionality, exercised by the information processor, that limits the information collected, processed, communicated and stored to the minimum necessary to achieve a stated purpose and, when required, demonstrably collected by fair and lawful means.
+Functionality, exercised by the information processor, that limits the personal information collected, processed, communicated and stored to the minimum necessary to achieve a stated purpose and, when required, demonstrably collected by fair and lawful means.

 Use Limitation